Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Floreat was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Floreat was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Regarding ancestry, the top three were English (27.7%), Australian (24.3%), and Irish (9.2%).
-Notably, South African (1.2%) Croatian (1.2%) and Dutch (1.8%) groups were overrepresented in Floreat compared to regional averages.
+Regarding ancestry, the top three groups were English (27.7%), Australian (24.3%), and Irish (9.2%).
+Some ethnic groups showed notable divergences: South African was overrepresented at 1.2% in Floreat versus None% regionally, Croatian at 1.2%, and Dutch at 1.8%.

 Frequently Asked Questions - Diversity